Being an environmental representative in middle school or high school: what can you do?

 Commitments, but a lack of resources

-It is indeed a broad vision that seems to motivate students, extending beyond initiatives within a single school.
-These students have long-term projects—aimed, in particular, at fostering an openness to the world—and are successfully bringing them to fruition in some schools (fundraisers for charities; clean-up walks; “Solidarity for the Congo”).
+It is indeed a broad vision that seems to motivate students, extending beyond activities within a single school.
+These students have long-term projects—aimed, in particular, at opening their minds to the world—and are successfully bringing them to fruition in some schools (fundraisers for charities; clean-up walks; “Solidarity for the Congo”).

 There is therefore a disconnect between their aspirations and the institution’s objectives, which focus on enforcing official regulations, including the accreditation of schools.
 In fact, the students surveyed were unaware that such accreditation even existed.